Lynne-Daniels/udacity-project-6/README.md

 This application is Project 6 in Udacity's Front End Web Development Nanodegree Curriculum.
-June 2015.

 Most of the code in feedreader.js is mine.
 All other content provided by Udacity.

-To run, download all files into the same directoy, and open index.html.
+To run, download all files into the same directory, and open index.html.
 Scroll to the bottom of the page to see the Jasmine test results.

-Below, find Udacity's assingment details:
+Below, find Udacity's assignment details:

 # Project Overview